-Here you can find information about my work as a dulcimer maker and upcoming performances and workshops.
+Here you can find information about my work as a dulcimer builder and upcoming performances and workshops.
 I also blog about my musical, creative, and random interests that you might find interesting.
 Your comments are always welcome.

 I play and teach mountain dulcimer, hammered dulcimer, clawhammer banjo, pennywhistle, Jew’s harp, and harmonium.
 I play and sing both traditional and original music.